kubernetes-sigs/application/README.md

         <td>The installer can set this field to indicate that the
         application's components are still being deployed
         ("Pending") or all are deployed already ("Succeeded").
-When the application cannot be succesfully assembled, the installer can set this field to "Failed".</td>
+When the application cannot be successfully assembled, the installer can set this field to "Failed".</td>
     </tr>
 </table>

 ## Building

 This project uses the [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) tool to for code generation. kubebuilder provides the same code generation features (and a bit more) for Custom Resource Definitions and Extension API Servers that are provided by the Kubernetes project.
 In order to build the source, you need to download and install the latest release of kubebuilder per the instructions there.

 ### Controller

 The controller doesn't do much at the moment.
 However, if you'd like to build it you'll need to install Docker and golang 1.9 or greater.
 To build the controller into an image named ```image``` use the following command.